riot-ci/RIOT/tests/external_module_dirs/README.md

  * Adding a module with source code
  * Setting a header include directory
- * Adding dependences, which are evaluated before other modules dependencies
+ * Adding dependencies, which are evaluated before other modules dependencies

 If the application compiles, everything is ok.